 15. Polymer clay can be baked multiple times

 More damage will be caused from under baking your project than over baking it.
 This is because polymer clay can be baked multiple times, in fact the Mont Marte Make n Bake Polymer Clays can be baked up to six times.
 If you’re working with a thick sculpture or layers, you can bake the first layer before letting it cool and baking it again.
-Check out our polymer clay baking tips for beginners for more on this.
+Check out our polymer clay FAQs for more on this.

 16. Polymer clay can be sanded, drilled and painted once cured